koenrane/KR-new-site/content/Stress-test of site features.md

 - `'` and `"hi"` and `'hi'`
 - `print('honk!')`
 - `print("honk!")`

-## Admonition

-> [!quote]
->
-> A man may take to drink because he feels himself to be a failure, and then fail all the more completely because he drinks.
-It is rather the same thing that is happening to the English language.
-It becomes ugly and inaccurate because our thoughts are foolish, but the slovenliness of our language makes it easier for us to have foolish thoughts.
-The point is that the process is reversible.

 # Markdown captions for tables and figures

 The [`remark-captions`](https://npmjs.com/package/remark-captions) package makes it easy to add captions.
-I modified the package to allow the inclusion of hypertext within captions:

 ![[https://assets.turntrout.com/static/images/posts/goose-majestic.avif|Sample image of a majestic goose.]]
 Figure: The most _majestic_ animal known to humanity.

-I have yet to implement the caption functionality for tables.

 | Left  | Right |
 | :---: | :---: |